amsuarez99/SequenceAnalyzer/README.md

 This program can be run as a normal program or as a daemon.

 ### Prerequisites
-To run the program you must be inside the root of the project directory
+- You must be inside the root of the project directory
+- Have a bin and files directory
+- Have the reference and sequence files in the files directory

 ### Run the server normally
 ```sh